California sports betting isn’t launching any time soon.

 However, whether sports betting comes to California isn’t a question of it.
 It’s a question of when.
 There’e simply too much money to be made in a legal California sports betting market.

 While Californians wait for legalization, they do still have some options.
-They can play DFS with any number of DFS apps, including DraftKings and FanDuel.
-They can play Fliff, a promotional sweepstakes social sportsbook that allows players to redeem digital currency for real cash prizes.
+They can play DFS with any number of apps, including DraftKings and FanDuel.
+They can play Fliff, a promotional sweepstakes social sportsbook.

 And they should also get familiar with what potential California sportsbook promos may come to their state.